SarahLiaw/lsing_sw/README.md

 After running an experiment, the corresponding `log.txt` file in the results directory will include:

 - The configuration used for the run.
-- Paths to the saved precision matrix, plots, and models.
+- Paths to the saved precision matrix, precision matrix, and models.

 ---